sangkhochil/java/Interview-Question/Java_Core.md

 Parameter | StringBuffer | StringBuilder
 --------  | -----------  | -------------
-Thread-safe | StringBuffer is thread safe.
-Two threads can not call methods of StringBuffer simultaneously. | StringBuilder is not thread safe, so two threads can call methods of StringBuilder simultaneously.
+Thread-safe | StringBuffer is thread safe synchronized .
+Two threads can call methods of StringBuffer simultaneously. | StringBuilder is not thread safe, so two threads can not call methods of StringBuilder simultaneously.
 Performance | It is less performance efficient as it is thread-safe	| It is more performance efficient as it is not thread-safe.

 ### 22. What are methods we should override when we put an object as key in HashMap?